-6 Radioactivity vs grain size
+6 Radioactivity vs. grain size

-The Balanced Energy Model seeks to account for the size distribution of sources, dosimeters, and the matrix, and for the location of radionuclides in the source grain.
-It was observed, however, that the model simplifies to $1 - \varphi{dosimeter}$ when two conditions are met: (1) the source grain-size distribution is the same as the matrix, and (2) radionuclides are distributed homogenously within source grains.
+The Balanced Energy Model seeks to account for the size distribution of sources, dosimeters, and the matrix, as well as for the location of radionuclides in the source grain.
+It was observed, however, that the model simplifies to $1 - \varphi{\text{dosimeter}}$ when two conditions are met: (1) the source grain-size distribution is the same as the matrix, and (2) radionuclides are distributed homogenously within source grains.
 These conditions can be tested by measuring the radionuclide concentrations for different grain-size fractions of a sample.
-If sources are held on grain surfaces, the radionuclide concentrations would be proportional to surface-to-volume ratio (e.g. Olley 1994).
-Similarly, any difference in the grain-size distributions of source and sediment would show up as a grain-size dependence in radionuclide concentrations.
-If conditions (1) and (2) are met, therefore, the radionuclide concentrations would be independent of grain size, and the Balanced Energy Model could be simplified to $1 - \varphi{dosimeter}$ .
+If sources are held on grain surfaces, the radionuclide concentrations would be proportional to surface-to-volume ratio (e.g. Olley, 1994).
+Similarly, any difference in the grain-size distributions of source and sediment would show up as a grainsize dependence in radionuclide concentrations.
+Therefore, if conditions (1) and (2) are met, the radionuclide concentrations would be independent of grain size and the Balanced Energy Model could be simplified to $1 - \varphi{\text{dosimeter}}$.